Tanukitown/Mori-UI/README.md

 ## Features

 - 🎨 **Themeable Components** - Light and dark mode support with customizable themes
-- ♿ **Accessible** - WCAG 2.1 AAA compliant components with comprehensive accessibility testing
+- ♿ **Accessible** - WCAG 2.1 AAA compliant components with comprehensive automated accessibility testing
 - 📦 **Tree-shakeable** - Built with ES modules for optimal bundle sizes
 - 🚀 **High Performance** - Built with Vite for lightning-fast development and builds
 - 📖 **Storybook Docs** - Interactive component library with documentation
-- 🧪 **Well Tested** - Comprehensive test coverage using Vitest
+- 🧪 **Well Tested** - Comprehensive test coverage using Vitest and Axe for accessibility
 - 💅 **Styled with Tailwind** - Utility-first CSS with Tailwind CSS integration

 ## Getting Started